Funds for MPs: SC seeks PM’s signature on govt statement

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-A five-member bench headed by Chief Justice of Pakistan Gulzar Ahmed and comprising Justice Mushir Alam, Justice Umar Ata Bandial, Justice Qazi Faez Isa and Justice Ijazul Ahsen heard the matter regarding the release of Rs500 million each to lawmakers as development funds ahead of the Senate elections.
+A five-member bench headed by Chief Justice of Pakistan Gulzar Ahmed and comprising Justice Mushir Alam, Justice Umar Ata Bandial, Justice Qazi Faez Isa and Justice Ijazul Ahsen heard the matter regarding the release of Rs 500 million each to lawmakers as development funds ahead of Senate elections.

 The chief justice, however, said that directions were given to the provinces to submit their respective written replies to which the additional advocate general Sindh submitted that he will file them.